salrashid123/envoy_tap/README.md

 }
 ```

+the response body is b64encoded JSON response from the upstream

-If you set `streaming: true`, you'll see streamed segmets
+If you set `streaming: true`, you'll see streamed segments

 ```json
 {